MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 ---
-title: "Xamarin.Forms TwoPaneView"
+title: "Xamarin.Forms DualScreenInfo"
-description: "This guide explains how to use Xamarin.Forms TwoPaneView to optimize your app experience for dual-screen devices such as Surface Duo and Surface Neo." ms.prod: xamarin ms.assetid: dd5eb074-f4cb-4ab4-b47d-76f862ac7cfa ms.technology: xamarin-forms
+description: "This guide explains how to use Xamarin.Forms DualScreenInfo to optimize your app experience for dual-screen devices such as Surface Duo and Surface Neo." ms.prod: xamarin ms.assetid: dd5eb074-f4cb-4ab4-b47d-76f862ac7cfa ms.technology: xamarin-forms